-The DSL will inform the Head of all cases of actual or suspected abuse.
-The only exception to this would be if the Head were implicated in the concerns, in which case the Chair of Governors would be informed without the Head being told.
+The only exception to this would be if the DSL/Head were implicated in the concerns, in which case the Chair of Governors would be informed without the Head being told.

-Mrs Judy Cochand is the Designated Safeguarding Lead (DSL) at FSM School. jcochand@fsmschool.com - 01425 653181 tspottiswood@fsmschool.com - 01425 653181
+Mr Jody Wells (Head) is the Designated Safeguarding Lead (DSL) at FSM School. jwells@fsmschool.com - 01425 653181 tspottiswood@fsmschool.com - 01425 653181